Get PeakVisor App

 Geology

 The Appalachian Mountains are considered an ancient range, even by geologic standards.
 They began to form some 480 million years ago during the Taconic orogeny.
-During this point, the ancient Iapetus oceanic plate began to subduct below the ancient North American plate, starting a period mountain building that set the stage for the basis of the mountain that we see today.
+During this time, the ancient Iapetus oceanic plate began to subduct below the ancient North American plate, starting a period of mountain building that set the stage for the mountains we see today.

-However, erosion kept pace with the mountain building events that occurred during this time, wearing down peaks that were once potentially as high as the Alps and Himalaya down to a fraction of their original height.
+However, erosion kept pace with the mountain-building events that occurred during this time, wearing down peaks that were once potentially as high as the Alps and the Himalayas to a fraction of their original height.

 The northernmost parts of the range were extensively glaciated during the Pleistocene, as evidenced by their rounded summits.

-These days, the Appalachian Mountains, particularly in the southern and central regions, are known for their coal deposits.
-Bituminous coal has been mined in the Appalachians for centuries, as has oil and gas.
+Nowadays, the Appalachian Mountains, particularly in the southern and central regions, are known for their extensive carbon energy deposits.
+Bituminous coal, oil, and gas have been mined in the Appalachians for centuries.

 Harriman State Park